 Homeopathic medicines can be included in treatment regimens as agents that increase the body's defenses.
 Moreover, they usually do not cause side effects and do not interact with medications.

-At the age of 6 months-3 years, one tablet is dissolved in pure water (15 ml) and given once a day.
-Take a week.
+At the age of 6 months-3 years, one tablet is dissolved in clean water(15 ml) and give once a day.
+Take it for a week.

 Lymphomyosot homeopathic preparation, contains 16 components.
-Strengthens lymph drainage, relieves intoxication and inflammation, reduces exudation, activating cellular and humoral immunity.
+Strengthens lymphatic drainage, relieves intoxication and inflammation, reduces exudation, activating cellular and humoral immunity.
 Available in drops and solution for injection.
-Pregnant and lactating women are taken only as directed by a doctor.
-Contraindicated in case of hypersensitivity to ingredients.Exercise caution in thyroid pathologies.
+Pregnant and lactating women take only as prescribed by a doctor.
+Contraindicated in case of hypersensitivity to ingredients.
+Use caution in case of thyroid pathologies.
 In rare cases, allergic skin reactions may occur.

 In severe cases, an injection solution is prescribed.
 A single dosage is one ampoule and is used from the age of six.
-Injections are given two or three times a week intramuscularly sub- and intradermally, intravenously and at acupuncture points.
+Injections are given two or three times a week intramuscularly, sub- and intradermally, intravenously and at acupuncture points.

 ], , , ,